 "There are three ways to greet a Jew: Mr. Dirty Jew, your Dirty Jew, and go to Hell, your Dirty Jew," wrote the Romanian Jew and Doctor Emil Dorian in his diary in the spring of 1940.
 This bitter joke pervaded among ordinary people in Bucharest and reflected the situation of the Romanian Jews at that time.

 The photographs are portraits of smiling Romanians in traditional folk costumes, pictures from family events, of church leaders, soldiers and solemn celebrations.
-They appear at the same time as a narrative voice describing how the persecution of the Jews escalated, with Dorian's diary notes intertwined with radio news and patriotic songs.
-The photographs and diary excerpts span a decade, until 1946.
+They are shown at the same time as a narrator's voice describes how the persecution of the Jews escalated, with Dorian's diary notes intertwined with radio news and. . .